NFTs are blowing up the digital art and collectibles worlds. Here’s how they work.

 Physical objects come with their own set of challenges and expenses.
 If you’re an artist, shipping out works takes considerable time and money, while introducing opportunities for works to get lost or destroyed along the way.
 The same is true for collectibles.
 By digitizing the process, it takes away that entire part of the process.

 Digital assets are also easier to store and harder to lose as long as you don’t lose access to your account information.

 Lastly, and maybe most importantly, because they live on the blockchain and there’s no physical object, NFTs aren’t susceptible to counterfeiting the way art and other collectibles typically are.
-There are, however, scammers out there who are doing everything from passing others’ work off as their own or just straight up stealing from customers.,

 Are NFTs actually worth anything?

 Right now, cash is flying around the NFT world like confetti in Time Square on New Year’s Eve.
-A digital artist named Beeple created an NFT of a collage that recently sold for neary $70 million.
+A digital artist named Beeple created an NFT of a collage that recently sold for $6.6 million.
 The NBA Top Shots mentioned above can sell for tens of thousands of dollars each.
 And even big auction houses like Christie’s have gotten in on the action.